 Jeff Hook owns Jeff's Rubbish Removal 674-6636

 Mr. Hook runs a "Fast Trash" program on Route 5, just north of Price Chopper, on Wednesday, 4:00 p.m. - 7:00 p.m.
 He charges based on the volume of trash that a customer brings in.
-Or contract with him to pick up trash curbside.
+He also accepts recycling.
+Or contract with him to pick up trash and recycling curbside.